Kavindulakmal/Terraform/README.md

 # Terraform

-This repository contains my practice work with Terraform for both AWS and Azure environments.
+This repository contains practice work with Terraform for both AWS and Azure environments.
 The work is organized into separate branches for clarity and ease of use.

 ## Branches